-Filmmaking team Yonah Lewis and Calvin Thomas exploit the duplicitous gap between what we see and what we believe throughout White Lie.
+Filmmaking team Yonah Lewis and Calvin Thomas exploit the duplicitous gap between what we see and what we believe throughout their film White Lie.
 As Katie shows up to college, poses with a “Fight For Katie” campaign poster, and attends a dance class where she’s clearly the star pupil, Lewis and Thomas shoot Katie from a distance with a limber camera that pans left and right to follow her movements.
 The eyes of every pupil are on her, this brave student fighting cancer.
 But Katie is faking her illness, scamming everyone around her for money, status, and affection.

 Lewis and Thomas start the film months into Katie’s scam at a new turning point: she needs medical proof of her illness to apply for grant funding.
 Her scheme is in danger of falling apart.
 Heavy shadows line the clinical hallways of Katie’s college and the hospital where she meets a med student willing to help her forge medical documents.
 Katie’s bald head makes her stick out in each space, and Kacey Rohl’s eyes dart about the frame as though scanning each scene for the opportunity to further her scam, or the danger of being uncovered.
 A clanking industrial score from Lev Lewis that makes all four walls feel like they are closing in on Katie, as though her bald head is sprouting a target.